catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 instance using the openstack-SDK.
 We have prepared below a python script that will create all the various resources needed to set up a blank ubuntu-18 instance with a block storage volume attached.
-If you want to create an instance with different parameters, you can see find information on how to create your own scripts on the `OpenstackSDK documentation`_:
+If you want to create an instance with different parameters, you can find information on how to create your own scripts on the `OpenstackSDK documentation`_:

 .. _OpenstackSDK documentation: https://docs.openstack.org/openstacksdk/latest/